-Physically, configuration resembles a star topology but logically it is still a ring.
+Physically, the configuration resembles a star topology but logically it is still a ring.
 That is, a station still transmits only to its neighbor but the bits travel through a wire center.

-Wire center has a bypass relay for every station which can respond to current or commands from that station.
+The wire center has a bypass relay for every station which can respond to current or commands from that station.
 As an example, if A transmits to C, The frame goes from A to the wire center.

 Then it goes to B, which routes it back to the center where it is routed to C. On the failure of B, the relay causes the frame received from A to bypass B and go directly to C. Mainly wire center is used to increase reliability while preserving the token ring protocol.